Random matrix ensembles and integrable differential identities: Introduction

 We also note that the approach based on integrable differential identities has been introduced independently in the context of classical thermodynamics and statistical mechanics in~\cite{MoroAnnals,Moro:2012,Moro_Barra_2014} for the solution of the van der Waal model and its virial extensions; in~\cite{Moro:2012,MoroAnnals,Moro_Barra_2014,Moro_giglio_2016,Giglioetal_2021} for the solution of mean field spin models; in~\cite{Moro2014,Moro_Barra_Agliari_DelloSchiavo,MoroPotts} for the solution of a range of mean field liquid crystals models~\cite{Moro_DeMatteis_Giglio_2018,Moro_Giglio_DeMatteis_2024}.
 These results formalised and extended the approach to the solution of the classical Curie-Weiss model as reported independently in~\cite{brankov_zagrebnov} and~\cite{choquard_wagner} and in the two consequential papers~\cite{guerra_sum,Barra_Genovese}.

 In this paper we focus on the unitary and orthogonal matrix ensembles.
-We study the differential identities -- i.e. the Lax equations of the form mentioned above -- and the associated initial conditions in the case of finite~$n$ and in the thermodynamic limit as $n \to \infty$.
-The main objects of study are the sequence of $\tau$-functions $\{\tau_{n}(\mathbf{t}) \}_{n\in \mathbb{N}}$ and the derivatives of $\tau_{n}(\mathbf{t})$ with respect to the parameters~$\mathbf{t}$.
+We study the differential identities, i.e.\ the Lax equations of the form mentioned above, and the associated initial conditions in the case of finite~$n$ and in the thermodynamic limit as $n \to \infty$.
+The main objects of study are the sequence of $\tau$-functions $\{\tau^{{(\beta)}}_{n}(\mathbf{t}) \}_{n\in \mathbb{N}}$ and the derivatives of $\tau_{n}^{{(\beta)}}(\mathbf{t})$ with respect to the parameters~$\mathbf{t}$.
 The explicit calculation of the initial condition in terms of the matrix size $n$ is crucial to determine the scaling properties of the observables and perform the large $n$ limit.
 The thermodynamic order parameters are obtained by constructing a suitable interpolation function for the entries of the Lax matrix consistently with the scaling properties of the initial condition.
 For the unitary ensemble we shall see that the interpolation function is expressed as a power series in the lattice spacing~$\varepsilon = 1/N$ of the Toda chain, where $N$ is a large (thermodynamic) scale such that $n/N$ is finite for large $n$.
-The thermodynamic limit corresponds to the continuum limit of the Toda chain.
+The thermodynamic limit corresponds to the continuum limit of the Toda {lattice}.
 At the leading order, the order parameters satisfy an integrable system of hydrodynamic type referred to as dispersionless Toda lattice (dTL).
-In the particular case where odd couplings are absent, i.e.\ $t_{2n+1}\!=\!0$, the Toda lattice yields the Volterra lattice, which in the continuum limit gives a scalar integrable hierarchy of hydrodynamic type, namely the Hopf hierarchy.
-The initial condition is readily evaluated in terms of a Selberg's integral with Gaussian weight.
-This procedure is equivalent to the calculation of the recurrence coefficient of Hermite polynomials that are associated with the GUE~\cite{Meh2004}.
-We adopt a similar approach to tackle the analogous problem for the symmetric ensemble, however, some major differences occur due to the higher complexity of the Pfaff lattice integrable structure.
-Unlike the Toda lattice, where the Lax matrix is tri-diagonal and the entries have a simple explicit expression in terms of the $\tau$-function, the Lax matrix for the Pfaff lattice is block lower triangular and no simple explicit formula for its entries in terms of the $\tau$-function is available.
-We consider a reduction that is the analogue of Volterra's chain with respect to the Toda lattice, and address a first challenge, namely the explicit evaluation of the initial condition by exploiting a suitable map from orthogonal to skew-orthogonal polynomials.
-In addition, the scaling properties of the initial condition suggest that the correct asymptotic expansion of some of the order parameters, suitably interpolating the entries of the Lax matrix, needs to be singular in the large $n$ limit.
-This procedure leads to a novel integrable chain.
-Remarkably, the same integrable chain emerges from the analysis of the Lax equations with the prescribed initial condition at both finite $n$ and at the leading order in the thermodynamic limit. \\